ebbishop/roborally/postgres.md

 ##Using a postgres database in the command line

-Switch to user 'postgres': (probably created for you by default) `su posgres`
+Switch to user 'postgres': (probably created for you by default when you install postgres) `su posgres`

 Start posgres process: (on emma's ubuntu machine - your path may vary):